isovector/sandymaguire.me/site/posts/2024-01-14-another-year.markdown

 people spent a few months speedrunning it.
 What the hell kind of world do we live in?

+February came, and with it, Erin and I, as well as two of our good friends all headed down to Seattle on a roadtrip.
+We were stopped at the border due to Lazar being Serbian, which meant he got to see the back of the interrogation room while the rest of us got mildly detained just for knowing a Serb.
+Ostensibly the trip was for the women to go wedding dress shopping, but we also went to Magic Dick's Harmonica Blow Out, which was a surprise sleeper hit---especially in the 80+ female demographic.
+Old ladies be *lovin'* that Magic Dick.

+At the end of 2022 I had applied to go to grad school, and got accepted everywhere around February.
+Which meant I had to go about *picking one.* There were a lot of skype calls and a few in person coffees, and a lot of going out for beers with students at prospective labs.
+Eventually I ended up choosing UBC because I wasn't entirely sold on the whole grad school idea, and I didn't want to accidentally tank someone's career if I ended up being a bad candidate.
+Prescient.
+Also the UBC lab seemed super cool, and a big chunk of what I was looking for was a community.

 In March, Erin and I threw our official unmarried spouses party---our official three year being together event, which indicated us being (unmarried) spouses in the eyes of the law.
 We invited over 60 people had threw a rager of an event, even though it was mostly lawyers and engineers who stayed mostly segregated throughout the night.
 But a raucous time was had by all, and our place felt sufficiently warmed after a whole year of putting off any parties.

+Immediately afterwards, I set jets for Berlin, where my boss had (gently) bullied me into giving a talk at a conference.
+The conference itself was fine, but I got to meet all of my German coworkers for the first time in person, which was a stellar vibe.
+I managed to get covid sometime between leaving my house and arriving at my first flight, which made for an *awful* trip across the Pacific.
+Thankfully my German roommate in Berlin, Leif, was a great sport, and took me out to all sorts of cool music venues.
+He happened to know all of the musicians playing at all of them, despite having not lived in Berlin for a decade.
+Great trip all around, punctuated by a few cheeky 5am kebabs.

+Erin and I had a weird idea at some point that we wanted to be more like Ben Franklin, and so we setup a system of *necessary virtues.* We took his list, and decided to each pick a virtue, and spend a week at a time focusing on it.
+Of course, we permuted the cycle of the list with two coprime numbers first, so that we could get through all 169 combinations without any repeats.
+We did this crazy thing for like three months before getting tired of it.
+While industry is certainly a nice thing to strive for, why is chastity a necessary virtue anyway?

+It was the spring time, and Erin wanted to get into biking.
+Except that her bike was in DESPERATE NEED of a tune up.
+Thankfully her brother is a bit of a bike wiz, so she asked him to do the usual 100k maintenance check-up.
+We expected to get the bike back within a few days, but two months later we still hadn't heard anything.
+So, being a good husband, I suggested maybe she just buy another bike, assuming it was unlikely she'd ever see the original again.
+She did (from an estate sale), and being an especially good husband, I spent ten hours learning how to do bike maintenance in our kitchen.
+I made many scuffs in the floor doing so (sorry George!)
+Taking the thing out for the spin, I realized it was only a *little* bit of a **DEATH BIKE**.
+The breaks were no good.
+The chains kept derailing.
+The switcher wasn't indexed.
+It was a scary thing to take down the mountain that we happen to live on.

+Anyway, the DAY AFTER, her brother got back in touch saying the bike was ready for her, apologizing for the delay.
+I want to say we all learned something about clear communication that day, but I'm not sure that was the real takeaway.

+May came, and a mysterious man got in touch with me, saying he had a cool job I'd be a good fit for, but for legal reasons he couldn't tell me more.
+We played the NDA dance for a few weeks, and once all the lawyers were satisfied (my lawyer happened to be a bluff) the job did in fact seem to be cool and a good fit.
+So I started contracting for another company, which was nice because things with Wire were winding down and I felt like it was a good time for a change.